Enter to win one of six tickets to CreativePro Week 2026 in Nashville, TN – a $2,695 value!

 At PageProof, we’re on a journey to make our platform more accessible to everyone.
-We’re working towards meeting the Web Content Accessibility Guidelines (WCAG) 2.2, aiming for AA compliance for our proofing experience by October 2025.
+We’re working towards alignment with the Web Content Accessibility Guidelines (WCAG) 2.2, with a focus on achieving Level AA accessibility across our proofing experience.

 Frequently asked questions